atulkr20/Rate-Limiter/readme.md

 | PORT | 3002 | Container port |
 | RATE_LIMITER_URL | http://rate-limiter-service:3001 | Rate limiter URL inside Docker |

+The simulator page auto-detects its API origin in production, so you do not need to manually edit the API URL after deployment.

 ---

 ## Failover Strategy